The Friends Annual Book Sale

 success of the book sale does not depend solely on the people who buy our books.

 The book sale could not succeed without our innumerable book donors, volunteers

 who handle the books, the library staff, and Scarborough Public Works, where we

 sort and store books year-round.
 The book sale is truly a community effort with broad

 Friends of the Library Programs

-of adults and children.
+to the community.
+These programs reflect the interests of both adults and children with a special family-centered program each spring.
 Some of the more notable past events have included: